- vernakalant hydrochloride

 • Patients with prolonged QT at baseline (uncorrected > 440 msec), or severe bradycardia, sinus node dysfunction or second degree and third degree heart block in the absence of a pacemaker.

-• Use of intravenous rhythm control antiarrhythmics (class I and class III) within 4 hours prior to, as well as in the first 4 hours after, BRINAVESS administration.
+• Use of intravenous rhythm control antiarrhythmics (class I and class III) within 4 hours prior to, as well as in the first 4 hours after, vernakalant administration.

 • Acute coronary syndrome (including myocardial infarction) within the last 30 days.

-If any of the following signs or symptoms occurs, the administration of BRINAVESS should be discontinued and these patients should receive appropriate medical management:
+If any of the following signs or symptoms occurs, the administration of vernakalant should be discontinued and these patients should receive appropriate medical management:

 • A sudden drop in blood pressure or heart rate, with or without symptomatic hypotension or bradycardia